-The symposium will feature two rigorous days of instruction and debates, offering participants a primer on the scientific method; an introduction to understanding regulatory impact analysis; the political economy of regulatory agencies and agency science; and a debate by leading experts on the best approaches to regulating emerging risks.
-The symposium will also include a panel of noted federal jurists who will discuss their experience grappling with scientific evidence in the courts.
+The symposium featured two rigorous days of instruction and debates, offering participants a primer on the scientific method; an introduction to understanding regulatory impact analysis; the political economy of regulatory agencies and agency science; and a debate by leading experts on the best approaches to regulating emerging risks.
+The symposium also included a panel of noted federal jurists who will discuss their experience grappling with scientific evidence in the courts.

-The symposium is structured to allow ample time for participant dialogue with speakers and panelists.
+The symposium was structured to allow ample time for participant dialogue with speakers and panelists.